PetrouilFan/SSM/README.md

 1. **Sparse SSMs**: Utilizing sparsity in parameter matrices to reduce computational cost and memory footprint
 2. **Selective Parameterization**: Dynamically adjusting the model's parameters based on the input
 3. **HiPPO Initialization**: Leveraging the Higher-order Polynomial Projection Operator for initializing state matrices
-4. **GPU Optimization**: Employing techniques for efficient execution on resource-constrained GPUs
+4. **GPU Optimization**: Employing techniques for efficient execution on resource-constrained GPUs.
+   *Note: Further optimization is required to fix and improve GPU memory usage.*

 ## Project Structure